gnikolovski/cyrillic_to_latin/README.md

 https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules
 for further information.

-The recommended way to install the module is via Composer:
+Use Composer to install the module:

 ```
 composer require drupal/cyrillic_to_latin